ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 <dl>
   <dt>Witness cluster</dt>
   <dd>An availability zone that maintains the vSAN witness appliance and any other site specific components as needed.</dd>
-  <dt>Management cluster</dt>
+  <dt>Consolidated cluster</dt>
-  <dd>An availability zone that provides vSphere management such as vCenter, NSX Manager, NSX-based networking components, vRealize management tools, additional tooling such as backup, disaster recovery or other required management elements.</dd>
+  <dd>An availability zone that provides vSphere management such as vCenter, NSX Manager, NSX-based networking components, vRealize management tools, additional tooling such as backup, disaster recovery or other required management elements.
-  <dt>vSAN stretched cluster</dt>
-  <dd>An availability zone that has customer defined workloads that require high availability and availability zone resilience.</dd>
+  The cluster configuration is mirrored across two availability zones and has multiple compute, network and storage options for hosting management components.
+The architecture utilizes two dedicated management clusters each deployed across two availability zones.
+This allows for management and maintenance of all components across zones without impacting workloads running in the vSAN stretched resource cluster.</dd>
 </dl>

 The availability zone cluster settings are based on your host and storage selections.